 There’s a lot that makes Four Seasons Yachts unique, from the unparalleled amount of space dedicated to each passenger, to the plan to primarily tender guests into port (rather than using cruise terminals), to the pricing model for cruises.

-In this post I wanted to take a look at Four Seasons’ pricing model for these cruises, which is raising some eyebrows.
+In this post, I’d like to take a look at Four Seasons’ pricing model for these cruises, which is raising some eyebrows.
 From the time that it was announced, it was pretty clear that the goal with Four Seasons Yachts was to essentially be a cruise line for those who wouldn’t ordinarily take a cruise, and I think the pricing model reflects that.
+That being said, that’s not to say that I like the system.

 In this post: